41 Rocket Engines

 the throat area is much smaller than the exit area, so the pressure integral here can be assumed to be zero.

-If the flow can be assumed to be one-dimensional, which is a reasonable assumption for now, the thrust T produced by the rocket engine will be
+If the flow can be assumed to be one-dimensional, which is a reasonable assumption for now, the thrust produced by the rocket engine will be

 For a rocket engine, especially when their performance characteristics are being compared, it is often useful to write for the net thrust that

-Worked Example #1 – Calculation of rocket thrust
+Check Your Understanding #1 – Calculation of rocket thrust

 Compare the thrust and efficiency of a rocket engine versus a turbojet engine at a flight speed of 200 m/s.
 Both engines exhaust the flow with a mass flow of 40 kg/s.
 The rocket exhausts at a velocity of 3,000 m/s, and the turbojet at 800 m/s.
 Assume that the flow in the exhaust is ideally expanded in both cases.